All about Orkney Ice Cream

 Q. Do you have any new ice cream flavours on the horizon?

 A. At the back end of 2019 we started speaking to some local food producers and getting their permission to develop some new flavours.
-That project has been on the back burner since then, so I am starting to get it moving now.
-It’s been a struggle to get some ingredients recently, so using as many local ingredients as possible will definitely be of benefit to us.
+That project has been on the back burner since then, so I am starting to get them all moving now.
+It’s been a struggle to get some ingredients recently, so making things more Orkney and using as many local ingredients as possible will definitely be a benefit to us.
 I am very excited about some of the new flavours for Orkney Ice Cream that we are developing but can’t say anything yet!

 To find out more about Orkney Ice Cream and where to buy it, visit the website at www.orkneyicecream.com